-In order to achieve a sustainable city we must learn how to source our food in a sustainable way.
-This action toolkit helps your students gain a greater understanding of food costs and miles, which is required knowledge to build clean and sustainable cities of the future.
+In order to achieve a sustainable city, we must learn how to source our food in a sustainable way.
+This action toolkit helps your students gain a greater understanding of food costs and miles, which is required knowledge to build clean and sustainable cities.